Tyrhys Dolan

-Career
+Club career

 Dolan initially joined the academy of Manchester City at the age of seven, but was released at the age of nine.
 He spent three years at Burnley before a return to Manchester City, who again released him at the age of fifteen.

-He moved to Preston North End, before joining Clitheroe on loan in February 2020, making four appearances and scoring two goals.
-Dolan signed his first professional contract with Blackburn Rovers on 1 July 2020.
-Dolan made his professional debut with Blackburn Rovers in a 3–2 EFL Cup win over Doncaster Rovers on 29 August 2020.
+Dolan moved to Preston North End, before joining Clitheroe on loan in February 2020, making four appearances and scoring two goals.
+He signed his first professional contract with Blackburn Rovers on 1 July 2020.
+He made his professional debut with Blackburn Rovers in a 3–2 EFL Cup win over Doncaster Rovers on 29 August 2020.
 Dolan made his league debut in a 3–2 loss to Bournemouth.

+He was offered a new contract by Blackburn at the end of the 2024–25 season, but turned it down to join La Liga side Espanyol on a three-year deal.

 International career

-On 25 March 2022, Dolan made his England U20 debut in a 2–0 defeat to Poland in Bielsko-Biała.
+On 25 March 2022, Dolan made his England U20 debut in a 2–0 defeat to Poland at the Municipal Stadium in Bielsko-Biała.
 He scored his first goal for that age group four days later during a 3–1 victory over Germany in Colchester.